 This happens in the ways we have illustrated.
 First, where two claims concern a single act by the defendant, some of the factual information that is relevant for evaluating the defendant's wrongdoing may need to be disregarded when one claim is evaluated, and other factual information disregarded when the other claim is evaluated.
 An act that is not clearly a strict liability tort and at the same time not clearly a negligence tort may nonetheless clearly be one or the other (assuming that the strict liability and negligence claims are at least partially independent) and thus a wrongful act that should entitle the victim to a remedy.
 A similar phenomenon transpires when the two (or more) claims relate to two (or more) events, and each event is considered separately, isolated from one another.
-Even if - for each event standing alone - the plaintiff cannot establish that the defendant caused the harm in at least one of the events.
-Conversely, even if in each event standing alone the plaintiff can establish that the defendant caused one harm, he may not be able to establish that the
+Even if-for each event standing alone-the plaintiff cannot establish that the defendant caused the harm, the plaintiff may nonetheless be able to establish that the defendant caused the plaintiff can establish that the defendant caused one harm, he may not be able to establish that the

-^{5.} The probability that at least one resident was injured is $1 - (1 - 0.1)^{10} \approx 0.65$.
+^{5.} The probability that at least one resident was injured is 1 - $(1 - 0.1)^{10} \approx 0.65$.